ZAHON/rilix-ui/core/src/hooks/use-boolean/README.md

 ### Parameters

-The `useBoolean` hook accepts a single parameter, which is an **object** with the following properties:
+The useBoolean hook accepts a **single, optional object** as its parameter, with the following properties:

 | Property         | Type                            | Default | Description                                                             |
 | ---------------- | ------------------------------- | ------- | ----------------------------------------------------------------------- |